Best Sativa Strains for Australian Growers — A Region-by-Region Guide

 What are the best trending strains for Australian conditions?

-Runtz, Permanent Marker, Zkittlez, and Gelato (Fast version) all handle Australian conditions well while offering modern genetics that collectors want.
+Runtz, Gorilla Zkittlez, and Gelato (Fast version) all handle Australian conditions well while offering modern genetics that collectors want.

 What’s the most mould-resistant strain?